 Early Mondrian Painting 1900-1905

-Centered on an exhibition curated by Karsten Schubert at David Zwirner, London, the volume includes full-color illustrations of the exhibited paintings as well as essays by Hans Janssen and Richard Shiff
+Centred on an exhibition curated by Karsten Schubert at David Zwirner, London, the volume includes full-colour illustrations of the exhibited paintings as well as essays by Hans Janssen and Richard Shiff.